Wynn Resorts: History

+The Encore in Las Vegas opened shortly after the beginning of the Great Recession.
+Despite the additional casino at the Encore (which added 97 tables and 857 slot machines to the original 190 tables and 2000 slots), net casino revenues for the combined resort were initially lower.
+Similarly, in the first quarter of 2009, net revenues of the Macau operations declined.
+Following the global economic recovery, performance of the Wynn properties also recovered.
+Wynn remained the only gaming operator to not perform mass layoffs during the recession.

 The company considered opening a casino as part of the Entertainment City development in the Philippines, but decided against it because of corruption in the country's gaming industry.
 Okada decided to proceed with the project alone, leading to the rupture of his partnership with Wynn.
 The dispute went public with reciprocal accusations of corrupt practices.
 Wynn and his allies accused Okada of bribing Philippines gaming regulators with over $110,000 in benefits, including free nights in a luxury suite at Wynn Las Vegas, while Okada claimed that Wynn Resorts' record $135 million donation to the University of Macau constituted a bribe.
 Okada resigned as vice chairman in October 2011, and the following February, after a company investigation by the Freeh Group confirmed the charges against him, the board of directors forced Aruze USA to sell back its shares at a nearly 30% discount.
 Aruze had been the company's largest shareholder, with a 19.7% stake.

 On September 17, 2014, the Massachusetts Gaming Commission voted to approve Wynn Resorts' proposed $1.6 billion casino to be located in Everett, Massachusetts on the Mystic River, just north of Boston.
-This project will be known as Encore Boston Harbor and was scheduled to open in 2019.
+Encore Boston Harbor opened on June 23, 2019 at a cost of $1.4 billion.”

 On February 6, 2018, Steve Wynn resigned as CEO of the company amidst sexual allegations and was replaced by Matthew Maddox.
 Amid sexual harassment lawsuits involving directors, Maddox announced the planned departure of two board members, Ray Irani and Alvin Shoemaker, on March 7, 2018.
 The departure of Irani and Shoemaker was to reassure investors that the corporate culture was changing.
 In April 2018, the company nominated three women to the board of directors: Dee Dee Myers, Betsy Atkins, and Wendy Webb.
+Elaine Wynn, who still served on the company's board of directors, would acquire her ex-husband's stock and have her voting rights, which she had previously lost in her 2010 divorce from Steve, restored.
+Elaine Wynn would also become owner of Wynn Resorts, maintaining 8.25 % of the company's stock by December 2021.

-Talks between Wynn and Crown Resorts of Australia for a $7.1 billion offer collapsed in April 2019; analysts saw the bid as an attempt to diversify away from Macau, where its license may expire in 2022.
+Talks between Wynn and Crown Resorts of Australia for a $7.1 billion offer collapsed in April 2019; analysts saw the bid as an attempt to diversify away from Macau, where its license was set to expire in 2022.
+Wynn reached an agreement with the government of Macau for an extension of its concession on December 16, 2022.